cscheid/guitar/README.md

 # GUITAR IS PRETTY MUCH NOT WORKING YET

 Hi!
-You're now touring the [sausage factory].
+You're now touring the [sausage factory](http://en.wikiquote.org/wiki/John_Godfrey_Saxe).
 This notice will disappear once `guitar` is ready for public consumption.

 ## But I want to try it!